nasmith/nasmith.github.io/_pages/about.md

 ### Teaching

-Smith will teach NLP at the graduate and undergraduate level in winter 2025 (CSE 447/517) and in the Allen School's Professional Masters Program in spring 2025 (CSE P517).

 Smith's recent teaching includes [AI for musicians](https://nasmith.github.io/AI-for-musicians-winter24/) and courses on NLP for [undergraduates](https://courses.cs.washington.edu/courses/cse447/), [professional masters students](https://courses.cs.washington.edu/courses/csep517/), and [Ph.D. students](https://courses.cs.washington.edu/courses/cse517/) as well as a ["capstone" projects course on NLP](https://courses.cs.washington.edu/courses/cse481n/).
 Lecture videos from 2021: